conda/conda/docs/source/index.rst

 Conda is included in all versions of Anaconda, Miniconda, Anaconda Pro, Anaconda Workgroup and Anaconda Enterprise, and is not available separately.

 * Miniconda is a small “bootstrap” version that includes only conda and conda-build, and installs Python.
-Over 200 scientific packages and their dependencies can be installed individually from the Continuum repository with the “conda install” command.
+Over 400 scientific packages and their dependencies can be installed individually from the Continuum repository with the “conda install” command.
-* Anaconda includes conda, conda-build, Python, and over 100 automatically installed scientific packages and their dependencies.
-Like Miniconda, over 200 scientific packages can be installed individually with the “conda install” command.
+* Anaconda includes conda, conda-build, Python, and over 150 automatically installed scientific packages and their dependencies.
+As with Miniconda, over 250 additional scientific packages can be installed individually with the “conda install” command.
 * Anaconda Pro, Anaconda Workgroup and Anaconda Enterprise allow both system administrators and users to manage packages and environments on-site.
 Any